Neutron Gun Reloaded: A Gerry Reith Reader

 While the details of Reith’s suicide remain hazy and subject to apocryphal embellishment, the work he produced during his apogee as a writer for a raft of underground publications left an indelible, if underappreciated, mark.
 Cavorting among the motley throng of dadaists, libertarians, anarchists, situationists, nihilists, Xerox pamphleteers and anti-authoritarian outsiders who inhabited and defined the “marginals milieu” of the pre-Internet era, Reith churned out essays and criticism, poetry and prosody, broadsides and collages, short stories and metafictions, that invariably stood out.
 His best writing was marked by mordant wit and controlled experimentation, but the cumulative gravamen of his variegated literary and epistolary endeavors was to confront and interrogate the project of freedom in a universe governed by brute entropy.

-Though Reith’s literary output spanned a range of literary forms, he is perhaps best remembered for his works of short and sharp-fanged allegorical fiction, many of which found their way into the pages of the first Neither/Nor Press edition of Neutron Gun, a posthumously published collection that presented Reith’s violent parables alongside the work of sundry conspirators.
+Though Reith’s literary output spanned a range of literary forms, he is perhaps best remembered for his works of short and sharp-fanged allegorical fiction, many of which found their way into the pages of the first Neither/Nor Press edition of Neutron Gun, a posthumously published collection that presented Reith’s violent parables alongside the work of a few conspirators.

 Opening with a slightly rearranged assemblage of Reith’s extant contributions to the original edition of Neutron Gun, the present volume appends these “canonical” texts with a curated selection of the young writer’s lesser-known stories, essays, criticism, and even poetry.
 Neutron Gun Reloaded is presented with a publisher’s preface and a new introduction by Gerry Reith’s friend and former publisher, Denis McBee.